-Plaque with Saints Peter and John Healing the Lame Man
+Plaque with Saints Peter and John Healing a Man

 (Renaissance Europe )

-In the Acts of the Apostles, a lame man was begging outside the Temple of Jerusalem.
-Seeing Peter and John, he asked them for money, but instead they healed him.
-The Jews can be recognized by their covered heads.
-The gate where the blind man was begging was called "The Beautiful," and the unknown artist depicted it as a splendid structure with fluted Corinthian columns.
-The plaque was probably set into a chest or casket.
+The Acts of the Apostles (a book in the New Testament of the Bible that describes the founding of the Christian Church) recounts the story of a man unable to stand on his own and seated on the ground outside the Temple of Jerusalem.
+Seeing Peter and John, the man asked them for money, but instead they healed him.
+Both gentiles and Jews appear in the scene.
+The latter have covered heads.
+The gate where this miraculous event took place was called “The Beautiful,” and the unknown artist depicted it as a splendid structure with fluted Corinthian columns.
+The plaque was probably set into a chest or casket that is now lost.

 Provenance